Jun0908/Chacha-GPT/README.md

 ## WaveHack Global 2024

 ### ▶︎Overview
-ChaChaCha is a Web3 service offering a "music generation protocol and music NFT storage system" to create spaces that make travel enjoyable and bring people together.
+ChaCha-GPT is a Web3 service offering a "music generation protocol and music NFT storage system" to create spaces that make travel enjoyable and bring people together.

 **Text to Image **
 <div >